JosephHewitt/wardriver_rev3/README.md

 ## Flashing

-The Portable Wardriver uses 2 generic ESP32-DevKitC V4 development boards with an ESP32-WROOM-32U chip each.
+The wardriver.uk uses 2 generic ESP32-DevKitC V4 development boards with an ESP32-WROOM-32U chip each.
 I recommend flashing your ESP32 boards with the Arduino IDE.
 In order for this to work, you will need to add the following URL to your "Additional Boards Manager URLs" list in the Arduino IDE:
 ```https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json```

 You can edit this list by opening the Arduino IDE preferences with ```File -> Preferences```